bdashore3/Asobi/README.md

 - Describe the issue in detail
 - If you have a feature request, please indicate it as so.
 Planned features are in a different section of the README, so be sure to read those before submitting.

+If you want to make custom icons for the app:

+- Please join [the discord](https://discord.gg/pswt7by) for more info

 # Developers and Permissions